Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Evaluation

 which measures the degree of similarity or correspondence between the reference and predicted outputs:

-As $Y^*$ consists of a limited number of outcomes (e.g., a set of class labels, named entities, or knowledge base identifiers), $M$ corresponds to exact-match success metrics such as \textbf{Accuracy}, \textbf{Precision}, \textbf{Recall}, or \textbf{F1-score}.
-Ranking metrics such as \textbf{Precision@k}, \textbf{Candidate Recall Rate} could be also used, for instance, when assessing the linking of an entity to a knowledge base \cite{ruan2023entity}.
+As $Y^*$ consists of a limited number of outcomes (e.g., a set of class labels, named entities, or knowledge base identifiers) in the exact match evaluation, $M$ corresponds to exact-match success metrics such as \textbf{Accuracy}, \textbf{Precision}, \textbf{Recall}, or \textbf{F1-score}.
+Ranking metrics such as \textbf{Precision@k} or \textbf{Candidate Recall Rate} could also be used, for instance, when assessing the linking of an entity to a knowledge base \cite{ruan2023entity}.

 \item \textbf{Approximate Match Evaluation}, used when the output is free-form text or belongs to a large, open vocabulary where multiple correct answers exist.
 Examples include music text summarization \cite{yuan2024chatmusician}, music captioning \cite{gabbolini2022data,gardner2024LLARK}, or user profile generation.
-Formally, when $Y$ is the output space of open-form textual possibilities (i.e., any natural language text), the evaluation metric $M$ can be defined as a quality estimation function between the reference and predicted texts:
+Formally, when $Y$ is the output space of open-form textual possibilities (i.e., any natural language text) with the ground-truth text $y^* \in Y$ for approximate match evaluation, the evaluation metric $M$ can be defined as a quality estimation function between the reference and predicted texts:

-where $\phi(\cdot)$ denotes a transformation (e.g., embedding model, sparse feature extractor) that maps text into a continuous representation, and $S(\cdot,\cdot)$ is either a similarity measure based on distance alignment, frequency-representation of n-grams overlap, or the probability of $\hat{y}$ being generated from $y^*$ when estimated with another pre-trained generative model.
-In this setting, higher $M(y^*, \hat{y})$ values indicate closer semantic alignment between the reference and generated texts.
+where $\phi(\cdot)$ denotes a transformation (e.g., embedding model, sparse feature extractor) that maps text into a continuous representation, and $S(\cdot,\cdot)$ is either a similarity measure based on distance alignment, frequency-representation of n-gram overlap, or the probability of $y$ being generated from $y^*$ when estimated with another pre-trained generative model.
+In this setting, higher $M(y^*, y)$ values indicate closer semantic alignment between the reference and generated texts.
 Typical choices of $M$ for this type of evaluation include: